rossanag/LoginApp/README.md

 ### In progress

+##### Worth to clarify :

-It began as project to understand OAuth2 protocol for authentication, but as things were caming I decided to go further to the cover different concepts involved when programming a webapp.
+It began as project to understand OAuth2 protocol for authentication, but as things were caming I decided to go further to cover the different concepts involved in a webapp development.
 Therefore the name of this repository (LoginApp) is misleading, since it will be a more complete fullstack app.

-I will summarize the aspects that are involved, to delve into them later:
+I will summarize the aspects that are involved, **to delve into them later**:

 - [OAuth2](https://oauth.net/2/) protocol for authentication
 - Global state with Redux